 These blues guitar instructional videos will hopefully take your blues guitar to the next level.
-This page will replace the page entitled 'blues guitar lessons' which will be deleted in due course.
 These videos start at the very basic level for beginners by offering step-by-step instruction to help beginners understand how to go about playing blues guitar.
 The videos will slowly progress to more advanced techniques, rhythms and tempos to continue the progress of beginners and to cater for more accomplished players.

 |Video 1 - Playing in Time in the key of 'E' - beginners|

 These videos will cover rhythm blues guitar, lead blues guitar and how to play a combination of both.
 To get the most from these videos you'll need to have some knowledge of the minor pentatonic scale, the blues guitar scale and the basic blues guitar chords that incorporate the I-IV-V (1, 4, 5) blues guitar chord progression theory which is the standard chord progression for rhythm blues guitar.
 This is fully explained on the blues guitar chords page at the link above and in some detail further down this page.

 BB King, seen here on the right, often played only a few simple notes, but each note was injected with his passion and feeling for the music!
 Very often, it's true to say I think, that less is sometimes more.
 BB King was a master at this concept.